TommyChangUMD/ros2_integration_test/README.md

 # ros2_integration_test

+An example of testing C++ ROS2 nodes (ie., ROS2 integration test or level 2 unit testing) using the catch2 framework.

 First, move this directory to the `src/` folder of your colcon workspace.
 This is desirable or you may get a lot of errors from `ament_lint_cmake`.